Gloucester Daily Times

 The Cape Ann Vertical Files

-This collection, located on the Mezzanine Level in the Local History area, is a collection of file folders containing information about Gloucester and Cape Ann.
+This collection, located in the Local History area, is a collection of file folders containing information about Gloucester and Cape Ann.
 It’s arranged by subject.
 The file is mostly made up of newspaper clippings from the Gloucester Daily Times, but there are also other sources of information.
 If you’re searching for Gloucester or Cape Ann subjects that don’t appear in books, the Cape Ann Vertical File is a good place to look.
 The files must be used in the library and articles may be photocopied.

 Judith Sargent Murray Papers

 This is a microfilm collection of indexed correspondence, essays and poems relating to Judith Sargent Murray, an 18th century Gloucester writer and advocate for women’s rights.
-The microfilm reader is located on the Mezzanine level.

 Cape Ann Advertiser (weekly) (1857-1900)